List of Monster Musume characters: Polt

 Polt (ポルト, Poruto) is a kobold.
 She is the leader of the local gym, the "Sports Club Kobold", and seems to be rather hyperactive.
-Sport is her life (any and all sports, including fishing) and she strives to provide the best possible experience for her customers.
-She is depicted as a fur-clad humanoid with tail and ears like a dog—she even wears a leather collar—but with a more flat, human-like face.
-She usually wear shorts, T-shirt and track shoes.
-Polt seems to be trusted to a higher degree than other liminals: she has her own business and is allowed to go out on her own.
-When Draco and Lilith (see below) are placed on parole for being out without host family supervision, Polt is placed in charge of them.
-She also provides a full-sized stadium (apparently owned either by her or by her people) as the venue for the duel between Cerea and her mother.
-She appears at the Inter-Species Cultural Exchange Exposition running a booth showcasing exercise machines, but her demonstration of one such machine (a specially designed rodeo machine) seems to get the male human viewers a little over-stimulated.
+Sport is her life, and she strives to provide the best possible experience for her customers.
+She is depicted as a fur-clad humanoid with a dog-like tail and ears—she even wears a leather collar—but with a flatter, human-like face.
+She usually wears shorts, a T-shirt, and track shoes.
+Polt seems to be trusted more than other liminals: she has her own business and is allowed to go out on her own.
+When Draco and Lilith are placed on parole for being out without host family supervision, Polt is placed in charge of them.
+She also provides a full-sized stadium as the venue for the duel between Cerea and her mother.
+She appears at the Inter-Species Cultural Exchange Exposition, running a booth showcasing exercise machines, but her demonstration of one of them leaves the male human viewers a little overstimulated.
 In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she comes up with the idea of starting up a casino and convinces Kimihito to help her test out the beta version; however, her client eventually rejects her proposal and she abandons the idea.